-9 RELATED WORK
+IX.
+RELATED WORK

-IPID Side Channels.
-IPID ensures the uniqueness of a packet for packet fragmentation and reassembly [40, 50].
+IPID Side Channels: IPID ensures the uniqueness of a packet for packet fragmentation and reassembly [14], [15].
 However, IPID has been widely abused to conduct off-path attacks due to the vulnerable assignment methods.
-Ensafi et al. performed idle port scan and network protocol analysis by leveraging the side channel of global IPID counters [17].
-They also suggested that the global IPID counters can be used to detect intentional packet drops [16].
-By leveraging the side channel of global IPID counters, Pearce et al. measured the reachability between any two Internet locations without controlling a measurement vantage point [37, 38].
-Jeffrey et al. showed that per-destination IPID counters are also vulnerable, which can be exploited to infer the number of packets between two machines with UDP and ICMP and even learn the presence of a TCP connection by launching off-path attacks [29].
+Ensafi et al. performed idle port scan and network protocol analysis by leveraging the side channel of global IPID counters [16].
+They also suggested that the global IPID counters can be used to detect intentional packet drops [17].
+By leveraging the side channel of global IPID counters, Pearce et al. measured the reachability between any two Internet locations without controlling a measurement vantage point [26], [27], and the blind TCP hijacking attacks was demonstrated can be successfully performed against early OSes of Windows 2K, Windows XP and FreeBSD 4 [41].
+Jeffrey et al. showed that perdestination IPID counters are also vulnerable, which can be exploited to infer the number of packets between two machines with UDP and ICMP and even learn the presence of a TCP connection by launching off-path attacks [19].
 Alexander et al. detected TCP connections via IPID hash collisions.
-They leveraged the IPID of the triggered RST packets to determine the presence of a victim TCP connection [3].
+They leveraged the IPID of the triggered RST packets to determine the presence of a victim TCP connection [21].
 Their method can only detect TCP connections, but not hijacking a TCP connection.
 Moreover, the vulnerabilities they used have been fixed since Linux kernel version 4.18.
-In this paper, we identified a new vulnerability of abusing IPID, which can be exploited by off-path attackers to perform a TCP hijacking attack.
+In this paper, we identified a new vulnerability of abusing IPID, which can be exploited to perform an off-path TCP hijacking attack.

-TCP Hijacking Attacks.
-Cao et al. found that an off-path attacker can infer whether two arbitrary hosts on the Internet are communicating using a TCP connection by utilizing a side channel in the challenge ACK mechanism, identify the sequence and acknowledgment numbers of the connection, and then hijack the connections [9, 10].
+TCP Hijacking Attacks: Cao et al. found that an offpath attacker can infer whether two arbitrary hosts on the Internet are communicating using a TCP connection by utilizing a side channel in the challenge ACK mechanism, identify the sequence and acknowledgment numbers of the connection, and then hijack the connections [8], [9].
 The side channel vulnerability has been eliminated by setting a random challenge ACK count limit.
-A timing side channel has been uncovered in the half-duplex IEEE 802.11 or Wi-Fi technology, which can be exploited by an off-path attacker to inject data into a TCP connection and force the browser to cache malicious objects [12].
-By exploiting the global IPID counter which was adopted by the previous Linux and Windows systems, Gilad et al. inferred if two hosts have established a TCP connection identified by a specific four-tuple and then launch off-path TCP injection attacks to poison the HTTP and Tor traffic [20, 21, 23, 24].
+A timing side channel has been uncovered in the half-duplex IEEE 802.11 or Wi-Fi technology, which can be exploited by an off-path attacker to inject data into a TCP connection and force the browser to cache malicious objects [10].
+By exploiting the global IPID counter which was adopted by the previous Linux and Windows systems, Gilad et al. inferred if two hosts have established a TCP connection identified by a specific four-tuple and then launch off-path TCP injection attacks [7], [42]-[44].

-Besides, unprivileged applications or sandboxed scripts controlled by attackers running on victim hosts (called puppets) can also be leveraged to perform off-path TCP attacks [22, 42, 43].
-Qian et al. uncovered that the middlebox of firewall can be abused to perform the TCP sequence number inference attack [42], and conducted a collaborative TCP sequence number inference attack by exploiting the packet counter side channels [43].
-Gilad et al. identified that attackers can conduct web cache poisoning attacks by leveraging a restricted script in the user's browser sandbox [22].
-Compared with these attacks, our off-path TCP attack is a pure off-path one and does not need any assistance of puppets.
+Besides, unprivileged applications (called puppets) controlled by attackers running on victim hosts can also be leveraged to perform off-path TCP attacks [12], [13], [45].
+Qian et al. uncovered that the middlebox of firewall can be abused to perform the TCP sequence number inference attack [13], and conducted a collaborative TCP sequence number inference attack by exploiting the packet counter side channels [12].
+Gilad et al. identified that attackers can conduct web cache poisoning attacks by leveraging a restricted script in the user's browser sandbox [45].
+Compared with these attacks, our off-path TCP attack does not need any assistance of puppets.
 Moreover, our attack leverages a new side channel vulnerability appearing in the interactions among IP, ICMP, and TCP, which cannot be unearthed by the principled methods [11].